Wells Cathedral: Misericords

 The subject matter of the carvings of the central brackets as misericords varies, but many themes recur in different churches.
 Typically the themes are less unified or directly related to the Bible and Christian theology than small sculptures seen elsewhere within churches, such as bosses.
 This applies at Wells, where none of the misericord carvings is directly based on a Bible story.
 The subjects, chosen either by the woodcarver, or perhaps by the one paying for the stall, have no overriding theme.
 The sole unifying elements are the roundels on each side of the pictorial subject, which all show elaborately carved foliage, in most cases formal and stylised in the later Decorated manner, but with several examples of naturalistic foliage, including roses and bindweed.
 Many of the subjects carry traditional interpretations.
 The image of the "Pelican in her Piety" (believed to feed her young on her own blood) is a recognised symbol for Christ's love for the Church.
 A cat playing with a mouse may represent the Devil snaring a human soul.
 Other subjects illustrate popular fables or sayings such as "When the fox preaches, look to your geese".
 Many depict animals, some of which may symbolise a human vice or virtue, or an aspect of faith.

-Twenty-seven of the carvings depict animals: rabbits, dogs, a puppy biting a cat, a ewe feeding a lamb, monkeys, lions, bats, and the Early Christian motif of two doves drinking from a ewer.
+Twenty-seven of the carvings depict animals: rabbits, dogs, a puppy biting a cat, a ewe feeding a lamb, monkeys, lions, bats, and the Early Christian motif of two doves drinking from an ewer.
 Eighteen have mythological subjects, including mermaids, dragons and wyverns.
 Five are clearly narrative, such as the Fox and the Geese, and the story of Alexander the Great being raised to Heaven by griffins.
 There are three heads: a bishop in a mitre, an angel, and a woman wearing a veil over hair arranged in coils over each ear.
 Eleven carvings show human figures, among which are several of remarkable design, conceived by the artist specifically for their purpose of supporting a shelf.
 One figure lies beneath the seat, supporting the shelf with a cheek, a hand and a foot.
 Another sits in a contorted manner supporting the weight on his elbow, while a further figure squats with his knees wide apart and a strained look on his face.